ramilivia/better-coach/README.md

 8. Determine if your new page it's gonna be server side or client side
    - In case your component it's client side please use Apollo Client
    - In case your component it's server side please use the Server Fetcher that leverages the caching functionality of Next.js
+9. If your new page requires auththentication please use the Auth Context & and the High Order Compoment for Protecting the route